miroslavkovac/Lingo/README.md

 # Setup

-The supported method for using this library is trough the Swift Package manager, like this:
+The supported method for using this library is trough the Swift Package Manager, like this:

 ```
 import PackageDescription